-At Gilton Valeo, we are committed to preserving your privacy.
+At Gilton Valeo Lawyers, we are committed to preserving your privacy.
 This Privacy Statement sets out how we collect and manage personal information, and the steps we take to protect it.

 This Privacy Statement does not affect our obligation of confidentiality to you as our client, nor is it intended to take away any legal professional privilege to which you may be entitled, as our client.